jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 Instrumentation consists of [OpenTelemetry](https://opentelemetry.io) Tracing and Metrics.
 Each feature can be enabled independently, and they allow you to collect request-level and application-level metrics for analyzing an Executor's real-time behavior.

-This section documents creating custom traces and metrics.

 ```{admonition} Full details on Instrumentation
 :class: seealso
 This section describes **custom** tracing spans.
 To use the Executor's default tracing, refer to {ref}`Flow Instrumentation <instrumenting-flow>`.